Zari Tomaz and Zari Tarazi: Zari Tarazi

 In season five, Nate discovers that Tomaz, before being erased from the timeline, filmed a fail-safe video that would play for him if she ever disappeared.
 In the video, Tomaz asks him to find her.
 Nate encounters the new timeline's version of Zari, who is radically different; she is Zari Tarazi, a socialite and social media influencer.
 She realizes Behrad has been time-travelling without their parents' knowledge, and before she can expose him, he transports her to the Waverider.
 Tarazi escapes after briefly recollecting her hacking skills from the old timeline and is later attacked by serial killer Kathy Meyers, but combats her with spray before Kathy is taken down by Behrad.
 While seeing why Behrad has the family totem, Tarazi ultimately decides to stay with him and the Legends for a while.
 She later befriends team member Ava Sharpe, and starts recollecting more of her memories from the old timeline.
 Tarazi searches for answers as to why she is experiencing memories of the old timeline.
 She eventually finds Tomaz in the air totem and they talk about their different lives; reconciling their differences and granting Tarazi control of the totem once more.
 After Behrad is murdered by Atropos, Tarazi decides to stay by John Constantine until they get all the pieces of the Loom of Fate to resurrect him.

 While Constantine tries using everyone's energy to summon the last piece of the Loom, a ring, he and Tarazi accidentally end up in 1918 when Constantine's house was a boarding house.
-Tarazi and Constantine check-in, and find several Encores (souls restored to life) sent Lachesis are after the same ring.
+Tarazi and Constantine check-in, and find several Encores (souls restored to life) sent by Lachesis are after the same ring.
 Tarazi and Constantine destroy the Encores, find the ring and return to the present.
 After the Legends acquire the Chalice of Dionysus, which will make a drinker immortal for a day and allow them to help Charlie use the Loom, everyone but Tarazi does so, allowing them to finally use the Loom.
 Tarazi also begins a relationship with Constantine; however, Atropos and Lachesis gain all pieces of the Loom and use it to rewrite reality, causing Tarazi, a resurrected Behrad and the Legends to be trapped in various TV shows.
 Tomaz emerges from the air totem and possesses Tarazi's body.
 After the Legends manage to break out of their shows, Charlie splits Zari between her Tarazi self and her Tomaz self to gain control of the Legends, but to no avail.
 Following Atropos and Lachesis' defeat, Tomaz realizes her existence is a temporal disturbance that endangers Behrad; her timeline where he dies, and Tarazi's timeline where he lives fight for control of Behrad's life, so she returns to the wind totem to save him.